 The State of California heavily regulates firearm ownership and usage, and it works to aggressively prosecute people who have been accused of using a gun while committing a crime.
 Because of this, penalties of breaking these regulations above are often severe and can have life-changing consequences.

-If you are in a situation where you need specific legal advice for a situation, it is strongly recommended that you contact an attorney for a more specific consultation.
 My firm handles criminal defense cases, and if you have been charged with a crime, I have over 30 years experience representing people like you who have faced the same charges.